-- The teacher population of 83 teachers has declined by 30% over five years.
+- The teacher population of 84 teachers has stayed relatively flat over five years.

 - College Location Mi.
 Students

 - 5,623 students | 36.80 Mi2400 Gillionville Rd

 - 3,640 students | 38.90 Mi1704 South Slappey Boulevard